aaltsys/doc-develop/3_learn/03_lesson1.rst

 -----------------------------

-Based on script samples shown previously, edit your script to display "Hello world."
+Based on script samples shown previously, edit your script to display "Hello World."
 Save your work, and test run the script from the command line.

 .. tip::
    #.
 Scripts are text files, but using the filename extension :kbd:`.sh` helps